-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units (except the Housing Authority and the Convention and Visitor's Bureau), each major fund, and the aggregate remaining fund information of City of Beulah, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise City of Beulah's basic financial statements and have issued our report thereon dated May 9, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units (except the Housing Authority), each major fund, and the aggregate remaining fund information of City of Beulah, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise City of Beulah's basic financial statements and have issued our report thereon dated May 30, 2024.
 In our report, our opinion was modified due to the fact the City had unaudited component units.
 Except for the scope limitation discussed in the preceding sentence, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.